shetty-niranjan/shetty-niranjan/README.md

 ## 🚀 About Me
-I'm a full stack developer and currently working as a technical lead
+I'm a full stack developer/technical lead with extensive experience in full development life-cycle and testing projects.

 ## Tech Stack